-5 To :(Name of the person to whom the notice of seizure is addressed)
+To :(Name of the person to whom the notice of seizure is addressed)

-10 I
+I

-15 Description of the seized property :
+Description of the seized property :

 1. Name of the Investigation Officer:

-20 2.
-Institution of the Investigation Officer:
+2. Institution of the Investigation Officer:

 3. Signature:

 4. Seal:

 5. Date of issue:

-25 I holder of National Identity Card Number of (Address) do hereby accept that the original of the aforesaid notice was
+I holder of National Identity Card Number/ Passport Number

+at(place) at(time).